Select a Language

 Our Mission

 Haverhill Public Schools Counseling Department is committed to cultivating a growth mindset in every student through a holistic and inclusive approach to navigate challenges, build self-awareness, and achieve full potential.
-We aim to provide all students a safe and nurturing environment to gain essential resources, guidance and comprehensive support to make informed decisions about their own well-being and college, career and post secondary choices.
+We aim to provide all students a safe and nurturing environment to gain essential resources, guidance, and comprehensive support to make informed decisions about their own well-being and college, career, and post-secondary choices.

-Haverhill High School Program of Studies 2025-2026
+2025-2026 HHS Program of Studies

 What’s the News??
 Utilize the Counselor Connection for up to date information on events, college visits, deadlines and important school guidance information.